zaldiabdulhadi/zaldiabdulhadi/README.md

 ![Zaldi Abdul Hadi](./image/github-header-image.png)

-🔭 I’m currently working on my personal project
+🔭 I’m currently working on my personal project <br>
-🌱 I’m currently learning Machine Learning with a focus on Data Classification and Text Classification 💬 Ask me about anything related!
+🌱 I’m currently learning Machine Learning with a focus on Data Classification and Text Classification<br>
+💬 Ask me about anything related!
 Happy to chat on my DMs.

 ### Languages and tools